 How to get a salvage car?

-- You can buy cars with salvage titles on sites such as eBay.
-Car dealers post vehicles with a salvage title, and in some cases, they don't even fix them.
+You can buy cars with salvage titles on sites such as eBay.
+Car dealers post vehicles with a salvage title, and sometimes, they don’t even fix them.
 They sell these cars at discounted prices.
 You can see the extent of the damage and decide if you want to repair that car yourself.
 You can get great deals on some of these cars.